Organizations looking to run SQL Server on Azure have two options: installing SQL Server on an Azure virtual machine...

 Azure SQL Database is Microsoft's platform as a service (PaaS) offering for SQL Server users.
 As such, it's primarily geared toward organizations that want to run databases in the cloud without having to worry about all the administrative tasks that are normally associated with managing and maintaining SQL Server.
 Microsoft handles all the routine maintenance tasks, such as patch management, as part of the cloud service.

 The tradeoff for this convenience is that SQL Database isn't as feature-rich as SQL Server.
-For example, Microsoft doesn't expose the underlying OS or SQL Server itself.
-As such, database administrators can't make configuration changes to the OS, and the options to manage SQL Server are very limited.
+For example, Microsoft doesn't expose the underlying Windows Server operating system or SQL Server itself.
+As such, database administrators (DBAs) can't make configuration changes to the OS, and the options to manage SQL Server are very limited.

-It's also worth noting that SQL Database is designed to be managed primarily from a command line.
-Microsoft released a browser-based query editor for it in early 2017, but you can't use SQL Server Management Studio to manage the cloud platform.
+It's also worth noting that SQL Database is designed to be managed primarily from a command line, although some GUI-based management is possible.
+Microsoft released a browser-based query editor for the cloud platform in early 2017, and you can use SQL Server Management Studio to connect to it and then query and manage data via Transact-SQL statements.

-In addition, Azure SQL Database is limited with regard to the maximum size of the database that it can support.
-Until recently, the size limit was 1 TB -- although a larger database could be partitioned to fit.
+In addition, Azure SQL Database is limited with regard to the maximum database size that it can support.
+Until recently, the size limit was 1 TB, although a larger database could be partitioned to fit.
 Microsoft increased the size limit to 4 TB in March 2017, but that's still much smaller than SQL Server's maximum size, both on premises and in the cloud.

 Configuration and cost calculations